 - 29. Jacob cries uncontrollably every time his mother takes him down the candy isle in the supermarket and refuses to let him buy anything.
 Eventually, Jacob's mother gives in and lets him choose one candy item to buy if he stops crying.
-Jacob's crying behavior is \\\\\\ by his mother.
+Jacob's crying behavior is by his mother.

 - (A) punished

-- (B) positively reinforced
+- (B) associated

-- (C) negatively reinforced
+- (C) reinforced

 - (D) extinguished

 - (E) shaped

 - 30. Which of the following scientists was among the first to study the relationship between reinforcement and learning?

 - (A) Sigmund Freud

 - (B) B. F. Skinner

 - (C) Carl Rogers

 - (D) Mary Ainsworth

 - (E) Charles Darwin

 - 31. Jonathan's IQ score is in the 97th percentile.
 Of the following, which score is most likely his?

 - (A) 85

 - (B) 100

 - (C) 130

 - (D) 150

 - (E) 170

 - 32. Which one of the following best states Ivan Pavlov's accidental discovery? - (A) While experimenting with rats, Pavlov discovered that if he repeatedly placed pellets of food in one side of a "T-maze," the rats would automatically run to that side of the maze. - (B) While experimenting with dogs, Pavlov discovered that once his dogs became accustomed to seeing and hearing the attendant who brought them food at mealtime, they would salivate in response to the sight and sound of the attendant. - (C) While experimenting with cats, Pavlov discovered that if he placed a hungry cat inside a box and food outside the box, the cat could "learn" to press a lever to open the door of the box. - (D) While experimenting with pigeons, Pavlov discovered that if he placed a pigeon in a box, he could condition it to recognize that if it pecked at a particular key, it would receive a food pellet. - (E) While experimenting with dogs, Pavlov discovered that if he fed the dogs the same type of food each day, the dogs would salivate whenever they ate that type of food. - 33.
-The parenting style that produces children with high degrees of self-esteem and self-efficacy is - (A) authoritarian parenting - (B) authoritative parenting - (C) rejecting-neglecting parenting - (D) permissive parenting - (E) avoidant parenting - 34.
+Grounding a child for two weeks after the child has misbehaved is an example of - (A) avoidant attachment - (B) negative punishment - (C) compliance learning - (D) negative reinforcement - (E) attentional neglect - 34.
 Which of the following best summarizes why people tend to stay in a slightly elevated state of arousal after a crisis has occurred? - (A) Their neurons remain in a state of graded potentiality even after they have fired. - (B) Their neurons continue to keep the body in an alert state. - (C) Their adrenal glands continue to secrete epinephrine even after the crisis is over. - (D) Their parasympathetic nervous system remains in a state of fight or flight. - (E) Their bloodstream continues to contain elevated levels of adrenaline.